otrv4/otrv4/otrv4.md

 ### Establishing Versions

-A valid versions string can be created by concatenating supported version numbers together in any order.
+A valid version string can be created by concatenating supported version numbers together in any order.
 For example, a user who supports versions 3 and 4 will have the 2-byte version string "43" or "34" in their Client Profile.
 A user who only supports version 4 will have the 1-byte version string "4".
 Thus, a